 - Substantive knowledge is the stuff of history.
 This might include: dates, events, names, people and other details.
 We might also talk about substantive concepts: these are terms like “king”, “peasant”, “parliament”, all of which have historically grounded meanings, but meanings which change over time.
 It is possible, Michael Fordham argues to talk about pupils making progress in their understanding of such concepts (Fordham, 2016).

-- Second-order (or disciplinary) concepts such as evidence, significance, change, or causation are the ways in which we understand history.
-They are the objects of historical understanding but only in relation to particular historical knowledge.
+- Second-order (or disciplinary) concepts such as, significance, change & continuity, or causation are the ways in which we understand history.
+They are not the objects of historical understanding but lenses through which we view particular historical knowledge.